-If you don't have the Pharmacy Directory, you can get a copy from customer service (phone numbers are printed on the back cover of this booklet).
-At any time, you can call customer service to get up-to-date information about changes in the pharmacy network.
-You can also find this information on our website at networkhealth.com/find-a-pharmacy.
+If you don't have the Pharmacy Directory, you can get a copy from our member experience team (phone numbers are printed on the back cover of this booklet).
+At any time, you can call our member experience team to get up-to-date information about changes in the pharmacy network.
+You can also find this information on our website at network.
+You can also find this